Ampang–Kuala Lumpur Elevated Highway: Tolls

 The Ampang–Kuala Lumpur Elevated Highway (AKLEH) uses open toll collection systems.
-Since 2015 all toll transactions at the highway's sole toll plaza have been conducted electronically via Touch 'n Go cards or SmartTAGs.
+Since 2015 all toll transactions at the highway's sole toll plaza have been conducted electronically via Touch 'n Go cards, SmartTAGs or MyRFID.
 Cash payments are no longer accepted.
-In October 2022, it was one of the four expressways maintained by PROLINTAS to have its toll rates deducted between 8% to 15%.
+In October 2022, it was one of the four expressways maintained by PROLINTAS to have its toll rates deducted between 8% and 15%.